-- Mammograms for routine breast cancer screening, including: - A single baseline mammogram for members ages 35-39; and - One mammogram per year for members age 40 and older; or - More frequent mammograms based on the physician's recommendation. - Preexposure prophylaxis (PrEP) and related services for members at high risk for HIV - Prostate specific antigen (PSA) testing and digital rectal examination (DRE) for members age 40 and older, or for members under age 40 who are at high risk due to: - African-American race; - Family history (such as multiple first-degree relatives diagnosed at an early age); or - Previous borderline PSA levels. - Well-baby/child care for children, including childhood immunizations
+- Mammograms for routine breast cancer screening, including: - A single baseline mammogram for members ages 35-39; and - One mammogram per year for members age 40 and older; or - More frequent mammograms based on the physician's recommendation. - Prostate specific antigen (PSA) testing and digital rectal examination (DRE) for members age 40 and older, or for members under age 40 who are at high risk due to: - African-American race; - Family history (such as multiple first-degree relatives diagnosed at an early age); or - Previous borderline PSA levels. - Well-baby/child care for children, including childhood immunizations

-For a list of covered preventive medications, see Guidance Regarding Preventive Medications, or call Pharmacy Benefit Customer Service.
+For a list of covered preventive medications, see "Guidance Regarding Preventive Medications" at azblue.com/pharmacy.

-If your medication is not listed, you can ask for what is called an exception for waiver of cost share for a preventive medication or item you would get from a network pharmacy.
+You can ask for what is called an exception for waiver of cost share for the brand-name version of a preventive medication or item you would get from a network pharmacy.
 This is a request that either you or your provider can make that, if approved, could mean you would not have to pay your normal cost share for this medication.
 To make this request, either you or your provider can call the Pharmacy Benefit Customer Service number on your ID card anytime, 24 hours a day, seven days a week, 365 days a year.
 There is no guarantee that BCBSAZ and/or the Pharmacy Benefit Manager (PBM) will okay an exception.